antonmair/Infoprojekt/README.md

 IMPORTANT: The line will be drawn from end of vector 1 (point2), towards start of vector 2 (point3), point 1 and 4 determine the direction that the curve will try to smooth towards.

-See main.py for program, start it and use the mouse cursor to set 4 points. the first two points mark the start and direction of the road, while the last two points mark the end and direction of the roadend.

 ---KONZEPT---

 Ein Algorithmus, der Anhand von zwei gegebenen Punkten, die jeweils in eine Richtung Zeigen, eine Trasse findet, die dynamisch Anhand der Faktoren Distanz,